Huage001/LinFusion/README.md

 - [x] Stable Diffusion XL support.
 - [x] Release training code for LinFusion.
 - [ ] Release evaluation code for LinFusion.

+## Acknowledgement

+* We extend our gratitude to the authors of [SDEdit](https://huggingface.co/docs/diffusers/v0.30.2/en/api/pipelines/stable_diffusion/img2img#image-to-image) and [DemoFusion](https://github.com/PRIS-CV/DemoFusion) for their contributions, which inspire us a lot on applying LinFusion for high-resolution generation.
+* We thank [@Adamdad](https://github.com/Adamdad) and [@yu-rp](https://github.com/yu-rp) for valuable discussions.

 ## Citation